gioxx/trakt-multi-scrobbler/README.md

 - Trakt receives the original Jellyfin timestamps.
 - Trakt tokens refresh automatically.
 - Localization: existing files in `static/locales/en.json` and `static/locales/it.json`.
 To add a new language, create `static/locales/<code>.json` and add the option to the language select in `static/index.html`.
+- Tip: if you primarily use Plex but also run Jellyfin, you can pair this with `luigi311/jellyplex-watched` (https://github.com/luigi311/JellyPlex-Watched) to keep Jellyfin and Plex watches in sync.